 To make sure you are buying a healthy puppy without any hidden health issues that might pop up later in your dog’s life, you need to know what to keep an eye on.

 A reputable breeder is easy to spot if you know what to pay attention to.
-For example, his love towards the breed and all of his dogs are immediately notable.
+For example, his love for the breed and all of his dogs are immediately notable.

 You will also see that the dogs are happy to see him and are not afraid when he is near them.